Calcium-Gated Condensate Dissolution as the Binary Transduction Step in Bioelectric Pattern Reading

 Circadian V-ATPase Rhythms and Tissue-Specific Condensate Phase Diagrams Determine Chronovulnerability to Neurodegeneration

-PASSYour brain's daily acid rhythm may be what keeps toxic protein clumps from forming — and aging breaks that rhythm.
+PASSYour brain's daily pH rhythm may act as a nightly 'reset button' for toxic protein clumps — and aging breaks this clock.

 Related hypotheses